cmtoomey/archive-blog/_posts/2016-11-04-tableaudragrace.md

 Only then can we have the democratic concept of data Tableau loves to talk about.
 It's easy when your row count is 1-5 million, or maybe even 10s or 100s of millions.
 But what about a billion, or 10s of billions?
 At that scale, we see true humnan behavior, we can make true inference, and affect real change.
 If that data is backed by a platform that facilitates interactivity, then we can have more data-driven conversations and maybe change the world (or just pick a better fantasy football team).

 That's what we set out to do.
-Here's the results.
+Before I get to the results, let me reiterate that the commentary below is my own, and does **NOT** represent the opinion of Tableau, Zillow, or anyone else.
+The results do not represent a commercial endorsement of any kind.

+Here are the results:

 ---